FOREX-Euro edges down but set for largest monthly gain in a year

 "The focus has shifted from higher inflation and more rate hikes to worries about whether Fed tightening has put pressure on the economy, and that has caused the dollar to weaken over the last few weeks," said Redmond Wong, market strategist at Saxo Markets Hong Kong.

-He added, however, that there was no certainty that the Federal Reserve would pivot away from an aggressive pace of tightening, and pointed to hawkish remarks overnight from Fed governor Christopher Waller, noting "so this trend of a weaker dollar could reverse".
+He noted, however, that there was no certainty that the Federal Reserve would pivot away from an aggressive pace of tightening, and pointed to hawkish remarks overnight from Fed governor Christopher Waller, adding "so this trend of a weaker dollar could reverse".

 A rebound in sentiment towards riskier assets and currencies partly caused by an easing of lockdowns in China's financial hub of Shanghai has also weighed on the safe-haven greenback recently, say investors.